 Members ages 10-14 may participate in all classes upon completion of a wellness consultation.
 Members ages 10-11 may then attend a class with a parent or guardian that is 18 years or older and also has a full privilege membership.
 Class participation by members ages 10-14 is subject to instructor discretion for member safety.
 Members must also meet height requirements to attend cycling classes for safety purposes.

-To ensure the physical and mental well-being of all participants, the minimum age required to work out in the Wellness Center is 10 years old.
-Participants, ages 10 and 11 may use the Wellness Center under the direct supervision of a parent or guardian who has a full facility membership.
-Participants must be a minimum of age 12 or in 7th Grade to work out alone.
+To ensure the physical and mental well-being of all participants, the minimum age required to work out in the Fitness Center is 10 years old.
+Participants, ages 10 and 11 may use the Fitness Center under the direct supervision of a parent or guardian who has a full facility membership.
+Participants must be a minimum of age 12 or in 7th grade to work out alone.
 Youth and teens should also check in with a Wellness Coach prior to beginning their workout.

-The Y offers free Wellness Consultations with trained Wellness Coaches to help participants of all ages learn safe, effective workout techniques.
-Participants ages 10-14 must attend a consultation prior to using the Wellness Center.
-Wellness Consultations are strongly recommended for all members.
+The Y offers free Fitness Consultations with trained Wellness Coaches to help participants of all ages learn safe, effective workout techniques.
+Participants ages 10-14 must attend a consultation prior to using the Fitness Center.
+Fitness Consultations are strongly recommended for all members.